Chief Minister of Himachal Pradesh: Chief ministers of Himachal Pradesh (1952–56) and (1963–present)

-The Chief Commissioner's Province of Himachal Pradesh was formed on 15 April 1948 through integration of 30 erstwhile princely-states.
-In 1951, Himachal Pradesh become a Part C state, under the Government of Part C State, 1951 and was brought under a Lt.
-Governor with 36 member Legislative Assembly.
+The Chief Commissioner's Province of Himachal Pradesh was formed on 15 April 1948 through the integration of 30 erstwhile princely-states.
+In 1951, Himachal Pradejsh become a Part C state, under the Government of Part C State, 1951 and was brought under a lieutenant governor with 36-member Legislative Assembly.
 First elections to the Assembly were held in 1952.
 The Indian National Congress won 24 seats to form a government under Yashwant Singh Parmar.

 In 1954, Bilaspur, another part-C State, was merged with Himachal Pradesh.
-In 1956 it was made a Union Territory and was placed under a Lt.
-Governor with a Territorial Council with limited powers.
+In 1956 it was made a Union Territory and was placed under a lieutenant governor with a Territorial Council with limited powers.

 In 1963, Himachal Pradesh though being a Union Territory was provided with a Legislative Assembly.
 The Territorial Council was converted into the Legislative Assembly of the Union Territory.
 The assembly has its first sitting on 1 October 1971.
-On 18th December, 1970 the State of Himachal Pradesh Act was passed by Parliament and the new state came into being on 25 January 1971.
+On 18 December 1970, the State of Himachal Pradesh Act was passed by Parliament and the new state came into being on 25 January 1971.
 Thus Himachal Pradesh emerged as the 18th state of Indian Union.